-At a bond election held within the District on May 8, 2010, voters of the District authorized the issuance of \$81,200,000 principal amount of unlimited tax bonds for the purpose of purchasing and constructing a water, wastewater, and/or storm drainage system and refunding the same.
+At a bond election held within the District, voters of the District have authorized the issuance of \$78,585,000 principal amount of unlimited tax bonds for the purpose of constructing or acquiring water, wastewater, and drainage facilities and for refunding such bonds.
 The Bonds are issued pursuant to such authorization.
 The TCEQ has approved the issuance of the Bonds subject to certain restrictions, including the use of Bond proceeds as summarized in "USE AND DISTRIBUTION OF BOND PROCEEDS."